 Tip No. 1: Learn your birds

-There are 26 different water birds that live in Illinois, according to Bird Watching HQ.
+There are 26 different water birds that live in Illinois.
 You don’t have to know every single type of waterfowl out there, but it is good to recognize a few before you ever head out to look for them.

 You probably already know what a Canada goose and a mallard duck look like.
 Then pick two or three more to add to that list, like the mute swan, the common merganser and goldeneye.
 What do they look like?
 Sound like?
 Do they have any fun behaviors to watch out for?
 Maybe you’ll never run across them in the wild, but you’ll be ready!

 A good place to start is this ID Guide by Bird Watching HQ.
 We also love Cornell Lab of Ornithology’s All About Birds as a reference.
 You can find lots of articles here on Willy’s Wilderness on hooded mergansers, Canada geese, pied-billed grebes, swans and goldeneyes.

 There’s no use looking for a duck in a prairie.
 Find a pond, river or lake where you can look for waterfowl.
 There are some great places in the forest preserves, including Whalon Lake, Lake Renwick Preserve, Isle a la Cache on the Des Plaines River, Monee Reservoir and Four Rivers Environmental Education Center, which sits where the Des Plaines, DuPage and Kankakee rivers come together to form the Illinois River.